-Looking to develop a career in local government and governance?
-This is a great opportunity to support local democracy, work with elected Councillors, senior officers and advise members of the public.
+This is a great opportunity for a Democratic Services Officer to support local democracy, work with alongside politicians and senior officers across all departments, as well as to provide advice and information to members of the public.

 Indicative Recruitment Timeline